HECM Questions you need answered before even starting.

 The non-recourse feature of the Reverse Mortgage insures that the borrower will never be responsible for more than the value of the home.”

 How does the Reverse Mortgage process work, what are rates, do I qualify, explain the counseling?
 I am local here with an office in Eagle Point Corporate Drive on Hwy 280 Hoover/Birmingham, Alabama.
+I will make house calls to the greater Birmingham area.
+From Montevallo to Tuscaloosa to Springville to Pell City and Anniston, Alabama.
 Call me anytime with all your common HECM questions at (205) 908-2993.

 Most of the time I find if possible people would rather conduct business in person if it doesn’t cost them anymore!
 I will help you start to finish with the simple steps to the Reverse Mortgage!